Russian cosmonauts, NASA astronaut launch to the space station - Local News 8

 The International Space Station is the place to be in April.
 Multiple arrivals and departures this month make the floating laboratory seem more like a hotel.

-Russian space agency Roscosmos cosmonauts Oleg Novitskiy and Pyotr Dubrov and NASA astronaut Mark Vande Hei will launch to the space station from the Baikonur Cosmodrome in Kazakhstan on Friday.
+Russian space agency Roscosmos cosmonauts Oleg Novitskiy and Pyotr Dubrov and NASA astronaut Mark Vande Hei successfully launched to the space station from the Baikonur Cosmodrome in Kazakhstan on Friday.

-The launch, docking and arrival of the new crew on the space station will air live on NASA’s TV channel and website.
-Launch is expected at 3:42 a.m.
+The launch was aired live on NASA’s TV channel and website, with liftoff right on schedule at 3:42 a.m.
 ET.
+The first, second and third stage separations were smooth, leaving the spacecraft flying free with its deployed solar array and antennae.

-The crew will dock to the station at 7:07 a.m.
+The new crew will dock to the station at 7:07 a.m.
 ET, and the hatches between the Soyuz spacecraft and the station will open around 9 a.m.
 ET.
+The docking and arrival will also air live.

 This speedy trip to the space station, which includes two orbits of Earth and about three hours of travel time, is courtesy of the new Soyuz MS-18 spacecraft.